 Provide adequate training and support

-After you’ve established new workflows for employees after Office 365 adoption, it’s the responsibility of company leadership to make sure they have adequate training to learn how to perform those workflows.
+After you’ve established new workflows for employees after Office 365 adoption, it’s the responsibility of company leadership to ensure they have adequate training to learn how to perform those workflows.
 Inadequate training can mean that employees actually take longer to complete their tasks, decreasing efficiency, or grow frustrated and decide to give up on the technology entirely.

 Ongoing support is just as important.
-After an initial training, employees will continue to have questions as long as the technology is in use.
+After initial training, employees will continue to have questions as long as the technology is in use.
 Make sure you have a dedicated team on hand to provide this support.
 Just as importantly, communicate this information to employees so they know where to go if they have a question or problem.

 Continue to follow up and reevaluate

 Contrary to what you might think, change management isn’t a linear process that ends once your company has successfully adopted Office 365.
 Ongoing management is a necessity for the continued success of a digital workplace.
-As new technologies are rolled out and new employees join the company, you’ll need to continue providing training materials and support.
+As new technologies are rolled out, and new employees join the company, you’ll need to continue providing training materials and support.
 Furthermore, you should keep evaluating the success of your digital workplace initiative to see what improvements can be made.

 Change management with an external partner

 Managing Office 365 adoption internally isn’t always possible for companies that don’t necessarily have the resources or expertise to provide adequate ongoing support.
 Powell Software solutions have helped more than 1,500,000 employees successfully adopt Office 365.
-Contact us today to see how we can help you achieve successful change management during the Office 365 adoption process.